smythi93/java-efdd/README.md

-# java-efdd: Java execution-feature fault localization
+# Java execution-feature fault localization

 This repository is the replication package for a cross-language study of execution-feature fault localization.
 It ports the original Python